Facebook Pixel

 Bearish Fair Value Gaps

-This gap typically forms within the body of the middle candlestick.
+This gap typically forms within the body of the middle candlestick pattern.

 What is crucial is that a gap has formed within the middle candlestick due to the lack of connection between the wicks of the first and third candlesticks, indicating potential downward pressure.